luisrodge/code.rodgetech.com/content/blog/conditionals/index.md

 ---
 title: 3.
-Conditionals
+Conditionals - Part 1
 date: "2022-01-02T22:12:03.284Z"
-description: "Learn what conditionals are and how to create and use them in Javascript."
+description: "Learn what logical operators are and how to create and use if statements to perform decisions in your code."
 ---

 Video: https://youtu.be/5pRWaIOAxyk